 This decision to actively choose what you want will empower you to make that next decision for yourself, start that better habit, and work on that ambitious goal.
-One thing leads to another and it starts with setting intention.
+One thing leads to another, and it starts when you set intentions.

 When you start to ask for what you want and believe that you can get it, you’ll find that through your actions, the world will, in a way, give you what you want.
 But you have to want it in the first

 So, let’s set today’s intention: “Today is going to be a great day.
 I’m looking forward to all that I will get done.
 I feel energized and capable.”